ibm-cloud-docs/pattern-vpc-security/identity-and-access-domain.md

 ### Options
 {: #bastion-host-options}

  - **Virtual Server Instance for Bastion Host** - There are no options for an underlying platform for a Bastion Host.
-Bastion Hosts must be created on a virtual server instances (VSI) within the confines of a Virtual Private Cloud (VPC),
+Bastion Hosts must be created on a virtual server instances (VSI) within the confines of a Virtual Private Cloud (VPC)
- - **Bastion Host, No Privilege Access Management (PAM) Software** - Not recommended in that highly granular access, approval workflows and detailed logging may be needed,
+ - **Bastion Host, No Privilege Access Management (PAM) Software** - Not recommended in that highly granular access, approval workflows and detailed logging may be needed
  - **Bastion with PAM software** - Various 3rd party solutions are in the marketplace, and this is always recommended.
 Note that IBM Cyber Security Services (CSS) does have a PAM solution here known as **Verify**.
 More information on **Verify** can be found here: IBM CSS [Verify](https://www.ibm.com/verify?utm_content=SRCWW&p1=Search&p4=43700074603995210&p5=e&gad_source=1&gclid=Cj0KCQjwwMqvBhCtARIsAIXsZpa48PUASWhrDD-SGr-h-wY_b1IyThYC4DzKpHucYM_JWNdkzpHcjoYaAkZ_EALw_wcB&gclsrc=aw.ds){: external}

 ### Best Practices
 {: #bastion-host-best-practices}

  - Bastion hosts should always be accompanied with PAM software.
-A least privilege approach should always be applied to permissions on the Bastion Host and the PAM software,
+A least privilege approach should always be applied to permissions on the Bastion Host and the PAM software
- - Detailed logs should be enabled, and regular reviews of logs should be undertaken to look for anomalies, and
+ - Detailed logs should be enabled, and regular reviews of logs should be undertaken to look for anomalies
  - Logs from the Bastion Host and the PAM software should be correlated with other logs to get inferences of threats.
 Typically, this correlation comes in the form of a Security Event and Information Management (SIEM) Platform.

 ### Solutioning Guidance